angelo-neves/survey-processor/README.md

  a way to test if a given string represents a given data type.
  If new types are introduced they will work even though they are not declared in the Enum, it only becomes necessary to do that if you need to implement logic based on that new type of data.

+### Tests

+I have created unit tests during development as needed, there is one test case for each of the main classes and one black box test that validates the full text output of a survey analysis just in case a bug is introduced that breaks the output without breaking other tests.